The Foundation Overview

-Artist support is further provided by the Creating a Living Legacy (CALL) program, begun in 2006, that provides support to older artists in creating a comprehensive documentation of their careers.
+Artist support is further provided by the Creating a Living Legacy (CALL) program, begun in 2006, which provides support to older artists in creating a comprehensive documentation of their careers.
 The CALL program has developed new ways to support mature artists through a range of tools, including the CALL Database, comprehensive resource workbooks, and by training emerging artists as Legacy Specialists.

 Education & Research Center